Allbirds, Inc. (BIRD) Class Ac - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Allbirds, Inc. (BIRD) Misled Investors in its Documents Supporting its IPO
+What is this Case About: Allbirds, Inc. (BIRD, Financial) Misled Investors in its Documents Supporting its IPO

 According to the complaint, on November 4, 2021, the Company filed its prospectus on Form 424B4 with the SEC, which forms part of the Registration Statement.
 In the IPO, the Company sold approximately 16,850,799 shares of Class A common stock at a price of $15.00 per share.